 So far in 2018 I was the feature sculptor in the Los Angeles Art Show and the Palm Springs Art Show.
 I have a strong exhibition schedule and my work is on permanent display at The American Ceramics Museum CA and the American Museum of Ceramic Art China.

-For the past six years I have taught sculpture at Saddleback College and am currently taking a break to focus on putting clay into the future generation’s hands.
+From 2011- 2018 I taught sculpture at Saddleback College and am currently taking a break to focus on putting clay into the future generation’s hands.

 There is a wonderful moment that takes place when a child understands that with clay there are no mistakes.
 The ability to make, squash and remake is the plastic art of ceramic sculpture’s greatest gift as an art medium for creative free thinking.